 --connect-if-onlineoptions with MySQL Enterprise Backup will result in an error.
 The proper connection options must be supplied to MySQL Enterprise Backup when making a backup.
 The following options, used during offline backups, have also been removed :

 The binary log for a backed-up server, instead of being restored always to the data directory on the target server, is now restored by default to the same location it was found on the backed-up server.
 It can also be restored to a different location specified with the new

-The relay log for a backed-up slave server, instead of being restored always to the data directory on the target slave server, is now restored by default to the same location it was found on the backed-up slave server.
+The relay log for a backed-up replica server, instead of being restored always to the data directory on the target replica server, is now restored by default to the same location it was found on the backed-up replica server.
 It can also be restored to a different location specified with the new

 A new option,